jszopi/restrained-ESP-fit/README.md

 They can be accessed through the corresponding git tags, namely [here for `v2.2`](https://github.com/jszopi/restrained-ESP-fit/tree/v2.2) and [here for `v2.4`](https://github.com/jszopi/restrained-ESP-fit/tree/v2.4).
 Also see the corresponding Releases for details on how the code was retrieved ([`v2.2`](https://github.com/jszopi/restrained-ESP-fit/releases/tag/v2.2), [`v2.4`](https://github.com/jszopi/restrained-ESP-fit/releases/tag/v2.4))

-Later iterations of this project wrap the `resp` code in a Python script, add this README in its current form, and configure CI.
-The original `resp` code can be found in the `resp` subdirectory.
+Later iterations of this project moved the original `resp` code into the `resp` subdirectory.
-As the wrapping code evolves, packages will continue to be produced for versions `2.2.z`, `2.4.z` and any future `resp` versions.
+As the wrapping code evolves, packages will continue to be produced for versions `2.2.z`, `2.4.z` and any future `resp` versions from upstream.

 ## Independent evolution